Coleganet/Coleganet-Pool-Install/README.md

 locate proxysql.cnf
 And is on
 /etc/proxysql.cnf
-More information about ProxyMysql you can find
+More information about ProxyMysql you can find https://proxysql.com/documentation/installing-proxysql or just visit the project on github

 Go http://xxx.xxx.xxx.xxx or https://xxx.xxx.xxx.xxx (if you have chosen LetsEncrypt SSL).
 Enjoy !
 Go http://xxx.xxx.xxx.xxx/AdminPanel or https://xxx.xxx.xxx.xxx/AdminPanel to access Panel Admin